NickoKai1008/Nighttime-PA-Lighting-Equity/README.md

 ## Using other data

-Authorized users can prepare a grid-day CSV using the columns and units listed in `data_demo/restricted_model_input_schema.csv`, then point the corresponding analysis script to that file.
 Restricted Strava and SDGSAT-1 data are not included in this repository.